 If you ever wondered what the recommended fill-level is for slow cookers and crockpots you wouldn't be alone.
 The fill level changes for each recipe, so there may not be a specific fill-level to follow.
-You will have to adjust the food level basically through trial and error or keep a safe 1.5-inch clearance from the brim of the pot.
+You will have to adjust the food level through trial and error or by always keeping a safe 1.5-inch clearance from the brim of the pot.

-However, if you spray or grease the interior of your slow cooker with a cooking oil spray before placing the food in it, the finish will last a little longer and foods will be less likely to stick to the interior.
+If you spray or grease the interior of your slow cooker with a cooking oil spray before placing the food in it, the finish will last a little longer and foods will be less likely to stick to the interior.
 Though this is only a temporary solution, it can help to extend the cooker's usable life.
-As the pot gets more unsightly and cleaning becomes more difficult, your only alternative will be to replace the slow cooker.
+Avoid cleaning your slow cooker with harsh cleaners and very abrasive cleaners like steel wool.
+These can damage the inside of the slow cooker and cause the non-stick surface to wear away much faster.
+If your non-stick surface inside the slow cooker is very worn, it's best to buy a new slow cooker.

 Slow Cooker Bags Make Cleanup a Breeze